 The creation process begins with giving the clay the appropriate form – the one we dream of (and which we can create with our own hands 😉).
 After the first firing, the work is glazed or painted, and only after the second firing do we see the colours – they are unique and often unpredictable due to different colour combination techniques, the thickness of applied layers and firing temperature.
 Therefore, the final effect after opening the furnace is a real surprise.

-My dreams come true after they are revealed – some of the works are my hidden desires, which, after being created in the matter, later became reality in accordance with the principle of dream visualization.
+The dreams come true after they are revealed – some of the works are our hidden desires, which, after being created in the matter, later became reality in accordance with the principle of dream visualization.

-My works consist mostly of applied art.
-I like to create items that can be used every day and are beautiful at the same time.
+Our works consist mostly of applied art.
+We like to create items that can be used every day and are beautiful at the same time.